 TRS retirees who are enrolled in TRS-Care (retiree health insurance program) are not eligible to participate in TRS-ActiveCare.

 The insurance plan year is from September 1 through August 31.
-Current employees can make changes in their insurance coverage during open enrollment each year or when they experience a qualifying event (e.g., marriage, divorce, birth).
-Detailed descriptions of insurance coverage, employee cost, and eligibility requirements are provided to all employees in a separate booklet.
-Employees should contact the Business Office for more information.
+Current employees can make changes in their insurance coverage during open enrollment each year or when they experience a

 Supplemental Insurance Benefits

 Policy CRD